Combinators

 as an exercise to reason about why this is so powerful and important.

-takes one argument and maps it through
+Where converge takes one argument and maps it through

-functions, merging the resulting values with a binary
+two unary functions, merging the resulting values with a binary

-takes two arguments and runs them each through the
+function, psi takes two arguments and runs them each through the

-function before merging them with the given binary function.
+same unary function before merging them with the given binary function.

-is often used to compose
+psi is often used to compose equality checking functions

 or when needing to validate two arguments of the same type.